 From the Pacific to the Northeast, here are America’s priciest properties, led by $132.5 million Broken O Ranch in Montana, which is listed with Bates Sanders Swan Land Company.
-New to the list is Dillingham Ranch in Hawaii and Swain’s Neck (pictured above) on Nantucket Island.
+New to the list is Dillingham Ranch in Hawaii and Swain’s Neck (above) on Nantucket Island.

 1. Broken O Ranch (Montana): $132.5 million